Maid Sama!: Reception

-Connie C. described the manga as being "pretty entertaining, if shallow", feeling that it was sexist towards both genders, but lighthearted enough in this that offense could not be taken, saying that she would continue to read the series as a "guilty pleasure".
-Deb Aoki feels that the maid café setting provides both fanservice and a vehicle to critique gender roles.
-In contrast, Johanna Draper Carlson feels that the story is "a male fantasy, where the scary, strong, smart, self-possessed girl turns out to secretly be subservient to men.
-It’s sort of funny to read, until you think about what its real messages are."
-Robert Harris notes the formulaic beginnings, but feels that the characters make the manga enjoyable.
-Leroy Douresseaux found the character of Takumi unconvincing, describing him as a "cheap plot trick" to rescue Misaki when needed.
-Carlo Santos felt the premise was "otaku-tastic", but appreciated the lack of fanservice and panty shots in the maid cafe scenes, feeling that these marked the series as being shōjo.
-He also appreciated the chemistry between the leads, and the humour, but noted the stereotypical plot, and criticises the layouts and overly-talky characters.
-Connie C. described the second volume as reminding her that plot devices are plot devices because "they work wonderfully if used right", feeling that the sense of humour and character interactions lifted the stereotypical plots of the school sports day and rich new classmates.
+Connie C. of Pop Culture Shock characterized the manga as "pretty entertaining, if shallow", and considered it mildly sexist, though sufficiently lighthearted that it did not cause serious offense; she indicated that she would continue reading it as a "guilty pleasure."
+Deb Aoki of About.com observed that the maid café setting served both as a source of fanservice and as a means of critiquing gender roles.
+Johanna Draper Carlson of Comics Worth Reading, by contrast, viewed the narrative as "a male fantasy, where the scary, strong, smart, self-possessed girl turns out to secretly be subservient to men", adding that it was amusing only until one considered its underlying messages.
+Robert Harris of Mania.com acknowledged the formulaic opening but considered the characters to be the series' strength.
+Leroy Douresseaux of ComicBookBin found the character Takumi unconvincing, describing him as a "cheap plot trick" deployed to rescue Misaki when necessary.
+Carlo Santos of Anime News Network deemed the premise "otaku-tastic" but appreciated the restraint shown in the maid café scenes, which lacked fanservice and panty shots.
+He also praised the chemistry between the leads and the humor, though he noted the stereotypical plot and criticized the layouts and the characters' verbosity.
+Connie C. remarked that the second volume reminded her that plot devices are effective "if used right", and felt that the humor and character interactions elevated the otherwise conventional school sports day and new-classmate storylines.

-In a 2019 Forbes article about the best anime of the 2010s decade, Lauren Orsini considered it to be one of the five best anime of 2010; she wrote, "Clever comedy with snappy delivery keeps this show sharp even ten years later".
+In a 2019 Forbes article on the best anime of the 2010s, Lauren Orsini named it one of the five best anime of 2010, writing that its "clever comedy with snappy delivery" had kept it sharp even a decade later.